Family and carers support | Sarcoma UK

 Benefits for carers

-If you look after someone with cancer and need financial help, you may be able to claim benefits to help you with the extra costs.
+If you look after someone with sarcoma and need financial help, you may be able to claim benefits to help you with the extra costs.

 Carer’s Allowance

-Also, you can apply for Carer’s Allowance to be recognised as a carer.
+You can also apply for Carer’s Allowance to be recognised as a carer.
 Even if you do not receive the payments from Carer’s Allowance, being recognised as a carer can increase the amount of money you receive for other benefits, such as Pension Credit (PC).

 Carer’s Credit

-Carer’s Credit doesn’t give you money.
-It’s there to make sure you can still quality for a state pension if you’ve needed to give up work to care for someone.
-It does this by filling gaps in your national insurance record.
+Carer’s Credit does not give you money.
+It’s there to make sure you can still qualify for a state pension if you’ve needed to give up work to care for someone.
+It does this by filling gaps in your National Insurance record.

 To be eligible: